danvet/danvet.github.io/_drafts/maintainer-statistics.md

 **maintainer** on the other hand can directly apply a patch to a subsystem tree, and will then send pull requests up the maintainer hierarchy until the patches land in Linus' tree.
 This is relatively easy to measure accurately in
-git: If the recorded patch author and committer match, it's a maintainer commit, if they don't match it's a contributor commit.
+git: If the recorded patch author and committer match, it's a maintainer self-commit, if they don't match it's a contributor commit.

 There's a few annoying special cases to handle: